Ansonhkg/ansonhkg.github.io/_posts/2017-09-20-setting-up-laravel-5.5-with-docker-step-by-step.markdown

 And replace it with `mariadb:/var/lib/mysql`

-> The reason we are using mariadb instead of mysql is because it allows you to access the database container from your through MYSQL client such as HeidiSQL
+> The reason we are using mariadb instead of mysql is because it allows you to access the database container through MYSQL client.
+(HeidiSQL, etc.)

 # Install Laravel5.5
 1. In laradock folder, run `docker-compose up -d nginx mariadb` to start up containers